 Phoenix is a community where students, parents, teachers, and community members are actively involved in teaching and learning from each other.
 The responsibility is shared for providing a stimulating environment in which all students are encouraged to reach their highest potential.
-We value self-direction, having choices, relevance of curriculum, students being responsible for their own learning and the evaluation of their own progress.
+We value self-direction, having choices, the relevance of curriculum, students being responsible for their own learning, and the evaluation of their own progress.
 We strive to make students feel valued and a part of their school.
 Along with the Worthington Schools graded course of study, the program also includes:

 - Creative Start

-- Flexible block scheduling, allowing for integration across disciplines / curricula
+- Flexible block scheduling, allowing for integration across disciplines/curricula

 - Focus on wellness